 It is imperative to consider spatial and temporal variations in GHG emission estimations when developing representative emission factors (EFs).
 The study highlighted that estimating emissions without considering seasonal variations might lead to underestimating or overestimating total GHG emissions from landfills.
 For instance, if we consider CH4 emission fluxes obtained during the monsoon season, the annual CH4 emissions from GL, BL, and OL would be estimated at 2.1, 1.7, and 0.7 Gg, respectively.
 In contrast, if we consider emission fluxes obtained during the summer seasons, the results would be 9.3, 7.4, and 1.5 Gg for GL, BL, and OL, respectively.

-Limitation and future Scope
+Limitation and Future Scope

-The research provides valuable insights into emission patterns from three landfills in Delhi, India by using static/flux chamber methods.
+The research provides valuable insights into emission patterns from three landfills in Delhi, India, using static/flux chamber methods.
 However, the development of Emission Factors (EFs) is constrained by the limited sample size collected across the seasons over three consecutive years.
-Additionally, key factors influencing GHG emissions in landfills were not fully addressed due to limited data availability and lack of comprehensive insights into these variables.
+Additionally, key factors influencing GHG emissions in landfills were not fully addressed due to limited data availability and a lack of comprehensive insights into these variables.

 To strengthen these findings, future studies should address these gaps through extensive sample collection in line with field monitoring guidelines.
 Capturing both temporal and spatial variations in GHG emissions from landfills will provide a more comprehensive understanding of their patterns.
-This approach will also help to accurately identify and address the key factors that most significantly influence GHG emissions.
-Foundational static/flux chamber methods provide valuable understandings, but still, we understand that the advancement methods strengthen the study.
-Hence this is one of the limitations of present study and in future studies more advanced methods will be used for the measurement of gas emissions.
+This approach will also help accurately identify and address the key factors most significantly influencing GHG emissions.
+Foundational static/flux chamber methods provide valuable understandings, but we still understand that the advancement methods strengthen the study.
+Hence, this is one of the limitations of the present study, and in future studies, more advanced methods will be used for the measurement of gas emissions.

 Conclusions